 Near Winston Churchill, between Dundas St W & QEW:

 NOTE: This is NOT a 24-hour care facility, you will need to take your pet home or to us before they close at 9am on weekdays.

-Includes information about poisonous plants.
-They also have an app: Pet Poison Helpline
+Both include information about poisonous plants.
+They also have an app: Pet Poison Helpline.

 Please seek immediate veterinary care if you notice any of the following:

 1. Any male cat who is VOMITING - this could be a sign of urinary tract obstruction which is an extremely painful and life-threatening condition that can lead to death due to kidney failure and even bladder rupture.

 2. Breathing with MOUTH OPEN - this is a sign of respiratory distress potentially due to heart failure or fluid in/around the lungs; any cat doing this can die suddenly.